IBM-Cloud/vpc-tutorials/vpc-cockroachdb-mzr/readme.md

 ## Monitor the cluster

+On accessing the Admin UI, your browser will consider the CockroachDB-created certificate invalid, so you’ll need to click through a warning message to get to the UI.
+For secure clusters, you can avoid getting the warning message by using a certificate issued by a public CA.

+For each user who should have access to the Admin UI for a secure cluster, create a user with a password.

-1. Configure a web proxy to admin server
+1. Configure a web proxy to admin server and SSH into the admin instance,
     ```
-    ssh -L 80:<address of any node>:8080 root@<floaring_ip>
+    ssh -F vpc-cockroachdb-mzr/ssh-init/ssh.config -L 8080:<address of any node>:8080 root@<admin_instance_ip>
     ```

+2. Using the internal IP address of node 1, issue the following command:
+    ```
+    cockroach sql --certs-dir=/certs --host=<IP address node>
+    ```

+3. Run the following CockroachDB SQL statements:

+    ```sql
+    CREATE USER IF NOT EXISTS uiadmin WITH PASSWORD '<a password>';
+    ```

-2. Access the Admin UI for your cluster by pointing a browser to `http://localhost`.
+4. Access the Admin UI for your cluster by pointing a browser to `http://localhost:8080`.

     ![](./docs/images/cluster_overview.png)